biacraciun/Understanding-Context-Usage-in-MT/README.md

 These preprocessing steps are included in the.

-To identify formality-sensitive pronouns, we drew inspiration from the Multilingual Discourse-Aware Benchmark (MuDA) repository, but we developed our own language-specific taggers to detect formality.
+To identify formality-sensitive pronouns, we drew inspiration from the [Multilingual Discourse-Aware Benchmark (MuDA)](https://github.com/CoderPat/MuDA) repository, but we developed our own language-specific taggers to detect formality.
 For the second step, we utilize the 'URL' feature to detect context, setting the maximum size of the context window to be 4, equivalent to 4 preceding sentences.
-The resulting dataset can be observed in [...].
+The resulting dataset is located at [data_with_context.json](data/data_with_context.json).
 Before delving into the PECoRe part, we need to filter the data to include only sentences that do not have an empty context.
-Our final dataset can be found in [...]
+Our final dataset can be found at [filtered_data_with_context.json](data/filtered_data_with_context.json).

 ### PECoRe